alirezaomidi/AFM-IDR/README.md

 # minD score for AlphaFold-Multimer
+>[!WARNING]
-⛔ [THIS REPO IS NOT ACTIVE]: A more complete package to calculate minD, analyze, and fragment proteins are published in the [alirezaomidi/AFminD](https://github.com/alirezaomidi/AFminD) repo.
+> A more complete package to calculate minD, analyze, and fragment proteins are published in the [alirezaomidi/AFminD](https://github.com/alirezaomidi/AFminD) repo.

 ## Prerequisites